quanguo2088/multi-ref/README.md

 The entire software is implemented in C and C++, with input and output files provided alongside the program.
 Executable calls are organized into modular shell scripts, enabling easy and flexible deployment across different Linux distributions.

-We designed and synthesized four ~40 kb large DNA fragments using using low-density parity-check codes (https://github.com/radfordneal/LDPC-codes, by Radford M. Neal) and superimposed watermarks , respectively encoding Tagore's poem *Dreams* (DNA-40.5Kb-DR, R = 1/4), the image *Emblem* (DNA-40.5Kb-EM, R = 2/3), the image *Earthrise* (DNA-40.32Kb-ER, R = 1/2) and the image *Milk Coronet* (DNA-40.5Kb-MC, R = 5/6).
+We designed and synthesized four ~40 kb large DNA fragments using low-density parity-check codes (https://github.com/radfordneal/LDPC-codes, by Radford M. Neal) and superimposed watermarks , respectively encoding Tagore's poem *Dreams* (DNA-40.5Kb-DR, R = 1/4), the image *Emblem* (DNA-40.5Kb-EM, R = 2/3), the image *Earthrise* (DNA-40.32Kb-ER, R = 1/2) and the image *Milk Coronet* (DNA-40.5Kb-MC, R = 5/6).
 We provide the corresponding data and decoding programs for fast recovery at all four code rates, and for bootstrap recovery at R = 1/2 and 5/6, supporting accurate decoding under different error conditions.

 ## Requirements